-- 1. Describe how the concept of consilience organizes the different fields of study and explains their interconnectedness; - 2.
-Identify how different disciplines approach topics or questions in distinct ways; - Recognize that a variety of disciplinary perspectives are necessary to understand specific topics or problems;
+- Describe how the concept of consilience organizes the different fields of study and explains their interconnectedness; - 2.
+Identify how different disciplines approach topics or questions in distinct ways; - 3.
+Recognize that a variety of disciplinary perspectives are necessary to understand specific topics or problems;

-Understand that a breadth of knowledge contributes to professional preparedness and helps students to discover a sense of vocation.
+4. Understand that a breadth of knowledge contributes to professional preparedness.